 Sometimes words aren’t the right way to ask for information.
 When writing a question about drainage problems, the customer service team needed to know if the problem was related to a ditch, culvert, or drop inlet so that field agents would know what equipment to bring to fix the problem.
 Do you know what the difference is between those?
 We didn’t and neither did the users.
 Rather than add more complexity by trying to describe the differences, we simply added pictures of each.

-Most forms asking for a location assume you know the street address and ZIP code.
-In many of our cases, users often weren’t as familiar with the area, particularly not enough to give a street address or ZIP code.
-So instead, we asked them to show us on a map roughly where they were and extrapolated out the address.
+Most forms that ask for a location assume you know the street address and ZIP code.
+In some of our cases, users often weren’t as familiar with the area, particularly not enough to give an exact address.
+Instead, we asked them to show us on a map roughly where they were and extrapolated out the address.
+We also used geolocation so that they could tap a button to have it pinpoint on the map where they currently were.
 We then gave them the opportunity of writing down nearby landmarks or intersections to help crews find the right spot.

-And again, when asking for details, instead of only providing a big text box for the user to write in, we also provided an opportunity for them to upload a file.
-That way, they could take a photo of a road problem, which would hopefully give even more context than their text possibly could.
+When asking for details, instead of only filling in a big text area, users could upload a file.
+That way, they could take a photo of a road problem, which would give even more context than writing something would.

 5. Provide smart shortcuts

-When asking for the location of a problem, we allowed the users to opt in to providing their geolocation.
-This allowed them to quickly narrow the search area to places near where they were.
+When asking for the location of a problem, users could give their geolocation with a single tap.
+This allowed them to quickly narrow the search area to places near where they currently were.
+(They could then drag the marker around the map to further pinpoint the right spot.

 6. Test it and iterate

-Throughout the whole process of building the system, we ran users through it repeatedly.
+Throughout the whole process, we ran users through it repeatedly.
 We learned where they got confused or looked in the wrong place.
 We asked them to envision different scenarios to go through.
 We asked them to report problems on the road they’d seen recently and would actually consider reporting.
 Then we iterated where we saw problems and updated the conversational cues.

-We ran through it with customer service agents to make sure we were gathering enough information for each type of request and to get an idea of follow-up questions they’d pursue.
+We ran through it with customer service agents to make sure we were gathering enough information for each type of request and to better understand the follow-up questions they’d pursue.
 Again, we iterated and tested to find the right balance between customer service needs and user understanding.

 Here are a few other resources to help you get started: